bex-d/pwpy/README.md

 # pwpy
-Python library for the Pointwise Glyph API
+Python library for the Pointwise Glyph API.
+Not fully tested or documented yet.

 To run the Pointwise Glyph API: